samuelmurray/pyspark-matrix/README.md

 ## Example
-You can run on a small matrix (85x85) with the following:
+You can run on a small matrix (85x85) locally with the following.

 ```
 $ python3 main.py python3 HB ash85 1